breatheco-de/content/src/content/lesson/what-is-debugging-code.md

 > 📄 Here is a guide about [coding standards and guidelines](https://4geeks.com/lesson/coding-standards-guidelines) that will help you have clean code and prevent errors.

-> 🤯 If debugging is the process of removing software bugs, then programming must be the process of putting them in. -- Edsger Dijkstra
+<quote>If debugging is the process of removing software bugs, then programming must be the process of putting them in. -- Edsger Dijkstra</quote>

 ## How to debug code: The debugging framework